 - Employee engagement;

-Thus, an Intranet can help maintain corporate culture and serves as a single point of truth.
-Note though that each organization designs its intranet differently based on its needs.
-So before discussing the process of Intranet development, let’s first look at the different types of Intranets.
+Thus, an organization's system can help maintain corporate culture and serves as a single point of truth.
+Note though, that each organization designs its internal system differently based on its needs.
+So before discussing the process of website development, let’s first look at the different types of intranets.
 This can help you figure out which one is the most appropriate to your needs.

 What are the different types of an Intranet?

 Perhaps you’ve heard other intranet names, which may confuse you and make you think that all of them are the same thing.
 But that's not true.
-To gather a full of understanding of different types of an intranet, let’s walk through the differences between them:
+To gather a full of understanding of different types of internal networks, let’s walk through the differences between them:

 - Intranet: a private internal network used by authorized employees that helps manage content, communicate, collaborate, and maintain the company culture;